 - Wage and hour issues

 - Wrongful termination

-Roberta represents clients in federal and state courts and during proceedings before various federal, state and local administrative agencies.
+Roberta represents clients in federal and state courts and during proceedings before various federal, state and local administrative agencies, such as the Department of Labor and the Occupational Safety and Health Administration.
 She also advises management in traditional labor issues and counsels multinational companies on how to meet their workforce needs worldwide.

 An active member of Littler’s Whistleblower and Retaliation Practice Group, Roberta has briefed evolving issues such as what is “protected activity,” what constitutes an “adverse action,” and how an employer negates an inference of causation under a wide variety of whistleblower statutes.
-Roberta has also advised clients regarding the myriad whistleblowing and retaliation issues facing employers, and provided approaches and solutions for preventing and defending whistleblowing and retaliation claims.
-In addition, she has extensively contributed to various publications for the National Employment Law Institute on Responding to and Preventing Retaliation Claims.
+She has advised clients regarding the myriad whistleblowing and retaliation issues facing employers and provided approaches and solutions for preventing and defending whistleblowing and retaliation claims.
+She extensively contributed to various publications for the National Employment Law Institute on responding to and preventing retaliation claims.

 Roberta has experience advising and assisting clients with:

 - Drafting and implementing employee handbooks and policies

 - Developing best practices for human resources professionals